Framework Category

 Has your organization documented cybersecurity supply chain risk management roles and responsibilities in a formal policy?

-This question assesses whether your organization has clearly defined who is responsible for managing cybersecurity risks associated with your supply chain and vendors.
+Supply chain accountability is under review, namely whether you have documented the roles and responsibilities for managing cybersecurity risk across vendors in a formal policy.
 Documenting these roles ensures accountability, prevents gaps in oversight, and establishes clear procedures for addressing supply chain security incidents or vulnerabilities.

 Has your organization established a responsibility matrix that clearly defines roles for cybersecurity supply chain risk management activities?